lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 ```
 {: .nolineno }

 Feel free to add and remove environment variables as you like; you're not constrained to the aforementioned ones.
-Refer to [Environment Variables](2025-09-11-playing-windows-games.md#environment-variables) section for a list of compatible environment variables.
+Refer to [[2025-09-11-playing-windows-games#Environment Variables|Environment Variables]] section for a list of compatible environment variables.

 **GPTk**
 D3DMetal is included in Game Porting Toolkit, so you should be able to use it if you have successfully setup and built Game Porting Toolkit.
 It supports DirectX 11 (`DX11`) and DirectX 12 (`DX12`) programs.